olavea/Where-Do-Heroic-Princesses-Come-From/book/text/5_black_hearted_Inquisitor.md

+Welcome to this email 😺where I will start showing you how Benedicte builds POW!

+If you chose to do all the tiny tasks you will end up building your own webapp, and while you are bulilding you will better understand Benedicte's building philosophy.

+AND you will have fun building.

+And in time you will learn to love some of the tools of our trade, other tools you will learn to hate 😜.

+So open your heart for:

+Today's Tiny Tasks
+1. Go to this link on GitHub

+2. Find where Benedicte has written "Lag en knapp, commit og push."

+Explanation:
+In developer english this translates as "Ola, make a button and show me your code here on GitHub."

+3. Before you go looking at my code remember, you will build this button yourself in a few weeks.

+4. Read my code from the top,
+When you find the button, stop.

+Here is thelink on GitHub

+5. That's all the Tiny Tasks for today.
+And now, todays tiny tale:

+Where Do Heroic Girls Come From?
+Page 5

 "Oh, what's happened to my little grey pony?"

-Pellæ steps out of the water and runs here and there, peering among the trees.
-She examines the ground for hoofprints.
+Pellæ steps out of the water and examines the ground for hoofprints.

-"Wait for me, Lillian," she shouts to the girl, "Wait for me, I'll be back soon!"
+"Wait for me, Lillian," she shouts, "Wait for me, I'll be back soon!"
 And naked as she is, she dashes off.
 Following the hooftracks towards the London road.

 A few minutes later she comes back with the little grey pony.
 She holds the thin rope that had been tied to its feet, it is bitten clean through.

-The red haired girl silently strikes the horse with a bough of cornelia cherry.
+The red haired girl silently strikes the horse with a bough of cornelian cherry dogwood.
 Her face is pale with terror, she keeps glancing over her shoulder.

 "Hide!"
 Pellæ whispers shivering.
 "Hide!
 There's an Inquisitor coming."

 With a couple of tugs she tethers the grey horse to a tree.
-She snatches her clothes from the ground and the two girls run naked to a __ bush.
+She snatches her clothes from the ground and the two girls run naked to a juniper bush.
 They hide.
-Crouching on the dead leaves behind the __ bush.
+Crouching on the dead leaves behind the juniper bush.

 "I am a boy," Pellæ hisses

 "WHAT?!"
 Lillian is gaping.

 "If that black hearted Inquisitor catches us.
 I. Am.
 A. Boy.
 OK?"
 Pellæ is hissing too close to Lillian's ear.
 It hurts, almost.

+To be continued.

+---

 "OK, you are a boy."
 Lillian shakes her head.